 Why do car insurance prices differ by age and gender?

-Unless you live in California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania and some parts of Michigan, the gender on your driver’s license is a factor for your premiums.
+Unless you live in California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania or some parts of Michigan, the gender on your driver’s license is a factor for your premiums.
 It’s just one of the factors your insurer considers when determining how much you’ll pay for your car insurance.

 Charging different premiums by gender boils down to statistics, which suggest that men, by and large, can make bad decisions behind the wheel — especially when they’re young.

 Each year in the United States, between 70% and 80% of all drunk-driving offences are attributed to male drivers.
 And according to the latest data available from the National Highway Traffic Safety Administration, men account for almost three-quarters or 71% of all road fatalities.